Written by Ross, my husband.

 As the direct link between midwives / medical staff and your labouring partner, you need to be focused and relaxed in order to know when to and sometimes more importantly when NOT to talk to her.
 She will be concentrating on the physical stuff of getting bubba out into the world and she can’t do that if every Tom Dick and Harry wants to ask her a question while she’s doing so.

-I was a hypnobirthing sceptic, but having attended the Wise Hippo Hypnobirthing classes I am now a convert.
-My little boy was birthed using The Wise Hippo programme and is the most amazingly relaxed and chilled baby and I’m sure it has a lot to do with the fact that Vix (my wife) remained calm and relaxed throughout her labour.
+I was a hypnobirthing sceptic, but having attended the Hypnobirthing classes I am now a convert.
+Both my children were birthed using hypnobirthing and are the most amazingly relaxed and chilled children and I’m sure it has a lot to do with the fact that Vix (my wife) remained calm, relaxed and in contril throughout her labour.

 As a Dad I was so pleased to have an active role in the birth of my little boy and I’m happy to report not a single dog impression or onion being eaten in the process either.